aboamare/vrgp-specifications/Protocol specification.md

 This **informative** section outlines how the protocol specifications are intended to be used by the various parties.
 This short overview also serves to delineate the scope.

-The *Vessel* is exepected to contact a *Maritime Operating Centre* (abbrev *MOC*) whenever it (or its crew) decides there is reason to do so.
+The *Vessel* is expected to contact a *Maritime Operating Centre* (abbrev *MOC*) whenever it (or its crew) decides there is reason to do so.
 Also, it is foreseen that in the future authorities may require vessels that enter certain designated areas to contact a prescribed MOC, not unlike current requirements to contact a VTS, or request a pilot.
 In any case the first step (step 1) is for the Vessel to inform a MOC of its readiness and capabilities for remote operations, and optionally of its need for guidance.
 The MOC acts as a server and acknowledges the message (1) of the Vessel.
 During this phase the Vessel and the MOC establish a communication channel.

 If and when deemed apprpriate the MOC will, using this communication channel, request the Vessel to start streaming one or more *sources* (step 2) of onboard information, taking into account the needs of both the Vessel as well as the MOC.
 The onboard information sources that the Vessel can convey to the MOC will always include the current navigational data (_conning_ information), such as the position, heading, speed, rate of turn, etc. Vessels may also be able to stream a live radar signal, and signals from video cameras.